karan4268/my-projects/A.T.O.M/README.md

   Thought → ACTION → OBSERVATION → repeat
     │
     ▼
-Phi-3/4 (CPU)  ──  Synthesise final answer
+Synthesise final answer
 ```

 **Why two models?**
-Phi-3/4 quants are fast and great at conversation but unreliable at structured JSON tool calls inside a loop.
+Phi-3 quants are fast and great at conversation but unreliable at structured JSON tool calls inside a loop.
 Mistral-7B-Instruct-v0.3 Q4_K_M (~4 GB) fits in 6–8 GB VRAM and produces stable tool-call JSON.
+you can use any agentic model instead of Mistral
 Phi handles everything that doesn't need the loop, keeping GPU memory free.

 ---